ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/3_measurement/_index.md

 [getting_started_docs]: /docs/1_getting-started/
 [more on hardware]: docs/11_tools-tutorials/10_hardware-2/

-We will describe how to build the `number_gen_readout` measurement that works together with the ScopeFoundryHW package we made in the [previous tutorial](../2_hardware-1).
-When run, this measurement periodically samples values from the `number_gen` hardware component.
+This tutorial explains how to build the `number_gen_readout` measurement, which works with the ScopeFoundryHW package created in the [previous tutorial](../2_hardware-1).
+When executed, this measurement periodically samples values from the `number_gen` hardware component.

 ## Essential Components